Many a professional web designer started out as a self-taught hobbyist who got hooked and thought, “Why not get paid for this?”

 Monkey Business Images / Shutterstock.com

-In an era of mass-produced products, a premium is placed on one-of-a-kind items made by human hands.
-Etsy, the online marketplace for handmade candles, wreaths, container gardens, jewelry, cards, soap, bath salts, pot holders, toys, clothes and other crafts, gives artists a way to dip a toe in the water.
+In an era of mass-produced products, a premium is often placed on one-of-a-kind items made by human hands.
+Etsy — the online marketplace for handmade candles, jewelry, greeting cards, soap, pot holders, toys, clothes and other crafts — gives artists a way to dip a toe in the water.
 Set up a “shop” there or just assess the competition, prices and viability of selling your products.
-The Week offers these tips on “How to Make a Living on Etsy.”

 Stasique / Shutterstock.com